Previous Humanities Forum 1999-2020

 Disability, Justice, and the Future of the Humanities – Michael Bérubé, Penn State University

-Short Story Reading and Discussion of This is How You Lose Her – Junot Díaz, Pulitzer Prize-winning fiction writer, MacArthur Fellow, and Massachusetts Institute of Technology
+This is How You Lose Her – Junot Díaz, Pulitzer Prize-winning fiction writer, MacArthur Fellow, and Massachusetts Institute of Technology

 American Challenges for World Peace in the 21st Century (W.E.B.
 Du Bois Lecture) – Horace G. Campbell, Syracuse University

-Collecting, Preserving, and Interpreting African American History and Culture – Jacquelyn Serwer, National Museum of African American History and Culture; Michelle Joan Wilkinson, Reginald F. Lewis Museum of Maryland; and Moira Hinderer, Afro American Newspaper Archive.
+Collecting, Preserving, and Interpreting African American History and Culture(Panel discussion)– Jacquelyn Serwer, National Museum of African American History and Culture; Michelle Joan Wilkinson, Reginald F. Lewis Museum of Maryland; and Moira Hinderer, Afro American Newspaper Archive.
 Moderated by Denise Meringolo, UMBC

-The Civil Rights Movement from the Ground Up – Freeman Hrabowski, President, UMBC; Julian Bond, civil rights activist and former chairman, NAACP; and Andrew B. Lewis, author of The Shadows of Youth: The Remarkable Journey of the Civil Rights Generation.
+The Civil Rights Movement from the Ground Up (Panel discussion) – Freeman Hrabowski, President, UMBC; Julian Bond, civil rights activist and former chairman, NAACP; and Andrew B. Lewis, author of The Shadows of Youth: The Remarkable Journey of the Civil Rights Generation.
 Moderated by Taylor Branch

-Lecture and Booksigning: Life and Loss in the Shadow of the Holocaust: A Jewish Family’s Untold Story – Rebecca Boehling, UMBC
+Life and Loss in the Shadow of the Holocaust: A Jewish Family’s Untold Story – Rebecca Boehling, UMBC

 Spanglish: The Making of a New American Language (Hispanic Heritage Month) – Ilan Stavans, Amherst College